• Skip to primary navigation

 These bars are sensational as is, but imagine a silky layer of cream cheese frosting on top.
 In this post, we’ll discuss how to bake a failproof batch of red velvet bars using cake mix, plus optional decorating and frosting options to make a truly decadent dessert.

-stacked cookie bars on a plate.
+Stacked cookie bars on a plate.

 Why You'll Love This Recipe